gak/pycallgraph/docs/index.rst

 The `project lives on GitHub <https://github.com/gak/pycallgraph/#python-call-graph>`_, where you can `report issues <https://github.com/gak/pycallgraph/issues>`_, contribute to the project by `forking the project <https://help.github.com/articles/fork-a-repo>`_ then creating a `pull request <https://help.github.com/articles/using-pull-requests>`_, or just `browse the source code <https://github.com/gak/pycallgraph/>`_.

+The documentation needs some work stiil.
+Feel free to contribute :)

 Features
 ========